Asymptotically Optimal Sequence Sets With Low/Zero Ambiguity Zone Properties: Conclusions

 \section{Conclusions}

-This paper is devoted to developing novel unimodular ZAZ and LAZ sequence sets for modern communication and radar sensing systems operating over mobile environments.
-We have first proposed two classes of polyphase ZAZ sequence sets in \emph{Construction A} and \emph{Construction B}, whereby the zero ambiguity sidelobes are obtained 1) by generalizing the PNF induced ZCZ construction in [5] and 2) by introducing successive nulls in the sequence frequency domain, respectively.
-Besides, a construction of polyphase LAZ sequence sets has been presented with the aid of a novel class of mapping functions introduced in \textit{Lemma 4}.
-These proposed sequences are proven to be cyclically distinct and asymptotically optimal.
+This paper is devoted to developing novel unimodular sequence sets with interesting ZAZ and LAZ properties.
+We have first proposed two classes of polyphase ZAZ sequence sets in \emph{Construction A} and \emph{Construction B}, whereby the zero ambiguity sidelobes are obtained 1) by generalizing the PNF induced ZCZ construction in [29] and 2) by introducing successive nulls in the sequence frequency-domain, respectively.
+Besides, a class of polyphase LAZ sequence sets has been presented in \emph{Construction C} with the aid of a novel class of mapping functions introduced in \textit{Lemma 4}.
+These proposed sequence sets have been proven to be cyclically distinct and asymptotically optimal.

-Due to low/zero ambiguity functions over a delay-Doppler zone around the origin, LAZ/ZAZ sequences have potential applications in future V2X systems, satellite communications, and radar sensing systems.
+Due to low/zero ambiguity functions over a delay-Doppler zone around the origin, LAZ/ZAZ sequences have potential applications in future high-mobility communications systems, satellite networks, and radar sensing systems.
 It is interesting to apply the proposed LAZ/ZAZ sequences in these systems to examine the relevant communication/sensing gains in various practical settings.
-New optimal LAZ/ZAZ sequences with more flexible parameters are also expected.
+New optimal or asymptotically optimal LAZ/ZAZ sequences with more flexible parameters are also expected.